-A heart attack or otherwise called myocardial infarction is caused when the blood supply to the heart is blocked.
-It is mainly caused by the formation of plaque in the blood vessels supplying the heart.
+A heart attack, otherwise called myocardial infarction, is caused when the blood supply to the heart is blocked.
+It is mainly caused by plaque formation in the blood vessels supplying the heart.

-A heart attack is a serious medical emergency, so seek immediate medical attention if you experience any of the following warning signs:
+A heart attack is a serious medical emergency, so seek immediate medical attention if experiencing any of the following warning signs:

 Pain in the upper body.

 The symptoms of a heart attack are different for different people.
 Sometimes people get a heart attack suddenly without any signs or symptoms, and some people experience a few of the symptoms weeks or days before a heart attack.
-In general, the more signs and symptoms you develop, the more likely it is that you might get a heart attack.
+In general, the more signs and symptoms develop, the more likely it is that a person might get a heart attack.

 A couple of years back, a study claimed pollution to be one of the leading causes of stroke worldwide.
-The study claimed that even very low levels of pollution that are deemed safe by the Environmental Protection Agency (EPA) is very harmful.
+The study claimed that even very low levels of pollution that are deemed safe by the environmental protection agency (EPA) are very harmful.

 It is believed that low levels of pollution may cause changes similar to heart failure.
-A study revealed that exposure to nitrogen dioxide No2 causes enlargement of the heart ventricles, which is commonly seen in the early stages of heart failure.
-Researchers found that for every microgram of fine particulate matter 2.5 per cubic meter of air pollution particles and 10 micrograms per cubic meter of NO2, the heart ventricles enlarged by 1 %.
+A study revealed that exposure to nitrogen dioxide causes enlargement of the ventricles of the heart, which is commonly seen in the early stages of heart failure.
+Researchers found that for every microgram of fine particulate matter 2.5 per cubic meter of air pollution particles and ten micrograms per cubic meter of nitrogen dioxide, the heart ventricles enlarged by one percent.

-There are many wearable gadgets, smartwatches, and phone applications that claim to detect heart problems.
-Phones and smartwatches already measure the steps taken and also have sensors to detect heart rate.
+Many wearable gadgets, smartwatches, and phone applications claim to detect heart problems.
+Phones and smartwatches already measure the steps taken and have sensors to detect the heart rate.
 These pieces of information are crucial to determine heart health.
 As irregularities in heart rate do not usually cause symptoms in the early stages, such gadgets can be really valuable.
 Some watch applications claim to detect atrial fibrillations.

-If you experience any of the following signs and symptoms, never ignore them, as they can be an early indication of heart disease:
+If someone experiences any of the following signs and symptoms, never ignore them, as they can be an early indication of heart disease:

 Gastric problems like nausea, indigestion, heartburn, and stomach pain.